 Want to make sure your High Five resonates?
 Check out the High Five Best Practices to learn how to give an effective High Five.

-Want to give praise for teamwork or have the ability to bring the relevant person into a conversation in order to resolve issues quickly?
+Want to give praise for teamwork, bring the relevant person into a conversation in order to resolve issues quickly, or just keep someone in the loop on a project you've been working on?
 With @mentions you can!
-You can include as many team members, even groups, as you want- right in one comment.
+You can include as many team members, even groups, as you want—all by mentioning them in a comment.

 For more information about @mentions, see this article.

-- Go to the comment or answer section of your 15Five.
+1. Go to any comment or answer section of your Check-ins.

-- Type in the @ symbol and the first letter or two of the team member or group you want to include.
+2. Type in the @ symbol and start typing the first letter or two of the team member or group you want to include.